 Select from the list the structure of the tournament that you want to figure out using ICMIZER.

 When you have selected the calculation type and structure of the tournament, close the tournament selector and load the tournament hand history file.
-Click “Load hands/tournament”, then “Open file with histories” and select the hand history file for loading.
+Click “Auto-analyze hands”, then “Open file with histories” and select the hand history file for loading.

 Because the loaded tournament is MTT, then it is necessary to check the “MTT Mode” checkbox and input the total number of chips in the tournament in the “Total chips” text box.

 If on the previous step the Chip EV mode was selected, then the MTT mode cannot be activated, because it works only with ICM calculations.